Service + Area

 - Concrete foundation scopes delivered with inspection-ready sequencing for framing and structural handoffs.

-- This tier 3 line is coordinated in Seneca with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Seneca with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 - Concrete & Foundation Work in Seneca is often planned alongside Concrete Construction, Slab Foundations, and Site Preparation when scope boundaries, sequencing, or handoffs overlap.